 DEADLINE FOR SUBMISSION is December 20, 2013

-The Department of Energy's (DOE) Office of Nuclear Energy (NE) today announced two new Requests for Applications (RFAs) that seek applicants for undergraduate scholarships and graduate fellowships in nuclear science and engineering fields of study.
+The Department of Energy's (DOE) Office of Nuclear Energy (NE) today announced two new Requests for Applications (RFAs) for the Integrated University Program (IUP) seeking applicants for undergraduate scholarships and graduate-level fellowships in nuclear energy-related fields.

-Undergraduate scholarships are $5,000 for one year.
-The maximum award for fellowships is anticipated to be $50,000 a year for three years, with an additional one time $5,000 allotment to fund a minimum 10-week internship at DOE, a DOE national laboratory or other designated facility.
+Scholarships are $5,000 for one year.
+The maximum award for a fellowship is $50,000 per year for three years, with an additional one time $5,000 allotment to fund a minimum 10-week internship at DOE, a DOE national laboratory or other designated facility.

-Applications for the Scholarship and Fellowship RFAs are due on May 23, 2013, and must be submitted using the online submittal application found at neup.gov.
-NE intends to notify award recipients by August 2013.
+Applications are due on March 19, 2014, and must be submitted using the online submittal system found at neup.gov.
+NE intends to notify award recipients in April 2014.

 Learn more about NEUP scholarships & fellowships: